Sirāt

-Sirāt is a 2025 drama film directed by Óliver Laxe and co-written by Santiago Fillol and Laxe.
-It follows Luis (Sergi López), a father in search of his missing daughter in the deserts of southern Morocco.
+Sirāt is a 2025 drama road film directed by Óliver Laxe and co-written by Santiago Fillol and Laxe.
+It follows a father (Sergi López) in search of his missing daughter along with his son and a group of ravers in the deserts of southern Morocco.

-The film had its world premiere in the main competition of the 78th Cannes Film Festival on 15 May 2025, where it won the Jury Prize.
-It was theatrically released in Spain on 6 June by BTeam Pictures, and in France on 10 September by Pyramide Films.
-It was selected as the Spanish submission for the Best International Feature Film at the 98th Academy Awards.
+The film had its world premiere on 15 May 2025 in the main competition of the 78th Cannes Film Festival, where it won the Jury Prize.
+It was theatrically released in Spain on 6 June 2025 by BTeam Pictures, and in France on 10 September 2025 by Pyramide Films.
+It won Best Cinematography, Editing, Sound, Original Score, Production Supervision and Art Direction at the 40th Goya Awards.
+At the 98th Academy Awards, it was nominated for Best International Feature Film and Best Sound.